 While some people may think of bankruptcy as a setback in life, the reality is, that is represents a major step forward.
 There are different types of bankruptcy filings available to individuals, but they all have one purpose in mind, allowing the petitioner to get a “fresh start.”
 A bankruptcy filing could be the difference between creditors calling you daily and real peace of mind.
-The bankruptcy code has multiple chapters, this article will focus on Chapters 7 and 13.
-A more in depth article of the differences between these two chapters can be found here.
+The bankruptcy code has multiple chapters, this article will focus on Chapters 7 and Chapter 13.

 It is important to note that when we are talking about bankruptcies, we are talking mostly about the Federal code, however, the State of Wisconsin does provide its own protections and exemptions which play a crucial way in determining how you want to list your assets and liabilities.
 This is why it is incredibly important to consult with an Attorney in your local jurisdiction.

 What Must Be Included in a Bankruptcy Filed in Wisconsin?